luca8651/Small_RNA_analysis/README.md

 ## get_mature_coords_and_counts.py
-Identifies genomic position and calculates abundance of miRNA-5p and miRNA-3p from small RNA read alignments

-python get_mature_coords_and_counts.py alignments.txt

-Input is the same as for *micro_RNA_hairpin_read_counts.pl*
+This script takes as input an alignment in the same format required for *micro_RNA_hairpin_read_counts.pl* Using the coordinate information included in the first row of each alignment (*chromosome/start-end(strand)_description*), as well as the alignment itself, it can calculate the genomic position where the miRNA-5p and miRNA-3p have been mapped, as well as calculate their abundance.

 Output format is the following:
 ```